Camping in a pandemic!

 If you feel that your individual desires are more important than the well being of your community in general, please don’t come camping.
 (Even without a pandemic, you probably won’t like it at The Cove if you don’t have an appreciation for teamwork.)

 Given the fast-changing nature of this situation, Charles (and his team) decided to take this summer a month at a time.
-We may make some changes halfway through June or maybe into July.
+We may make some changes.
 It is very hard to predict anything.

-For the month of June (ish) we are taking the following precautions:
+For 2020 we are taking the following precautions:

 Bathrooms will be closed.

 We are taking self contained campers.
 (Your RV/trailer must contain a bathroom and kitchen.)